• Skip to main content

 Helpful Tips/Tricks:

-• Allow Cookies to Cool Completely: Let the cookies cool completely as they continue to cook with the residual heat.
+- Allow Cookies to Cool Completely: Let the gluten-free snickerdoodles to cool completely as they will continue to cook with the residual heat.
 When just fresh out of the oven, they may break easily, so patience is key!
 Wait a few minutes before transferring them from the baking sheet to a wire rack for them to finish cooling.

 Recipe FAQs:

-Once cooled, store these gluten-free snickerdoodle cookies in an airtight container at room temperature for up to a week.
+Once cooled, store these gluten and dairy-free snickerdoodle cookies in an airtight container at room temperature for up to a week.

 If you wish to freeze the cookie dough, simply follow the instructions up till step 8, then place the coated dough balls in single layers in freezer-safe containers and freeze for up to 2 months.
 Let the dough thaw overnight in the refrigerator before baking as instructed.